 As companies scale, they add marketing strategies and tactics that work to their marketing repertoire.
 The strategies that succeed become part of their long-term marketing plan.
 They are further modified, expanded and improved upon with time.
 And when these strategies form the key components of this larger plan to retain existing customers and also move onto acquiring new target audiences, it becomes growth marketing.
 In this way, hacking in the long term will lead to an effective marketing strategy.

 One thing is for sure; growth marketing is the future.
 A well-thought-out growth marketing strategy can help marketers use real-time data to identify which efforts are working and which aren’t.
 At Amura, we have been doing just that for the past ten years.
-Our team of dedicated growth marketing experts has helped over 500 businesses grow by catering to the entire funnel.
+Being the pioneering growth marketing agency in India, our team of dedicated experts has helped over 500 businesses grow by catering to the entire funnel.
 We try newer hypotheses, put them to the test and quickly zero in on what works.